 We launched our only approved product, Sumavel DosePro, in January 2010.
-Without a long history of sales, we may not accurately predict future sales, and we may never be able to significantly increase these sales, especially in light of our reliance on our partnership with Astellas to co-promote Sumavel DosePro.
-We have financed our operations almost exclusively through private placements of preferred stock, debt and the net proceeds from our initial public offering completed in November 2010, and have incurred losses and negative cash flow from operations in each year since our inception.
-Our net loss applicable to common stockholders was \$45.6 million in 2008, \$45.9 million in 2009 and \$73.6 million in 2010, and our cash used in operating activities was \$41.3 million in 2008, \$32.4 million in 2009 and \$72.0 million in 2010.
-As of December 31, 2010, we had an accumulated deficit of \$198.1 million.
+Without a long history of sales, we may not accurately predict future sales, and we may never be able to significantly increase these sales, especially in light of the termination of our partnership with Astellas to co-promote Sumavel DosePro in March 2012.
+We have financed our operations almost exclusively through the proceeds from the issuance of our common and preferred stock, including the proceeds from our initial public offering completed in November 2010, our follow-on public offering completed in September 2011, and debt, and have incurred losses and negative cash flow from operations in each year since our inception.
+Our net loss was \$83.9 million in 2011, \$73.6 million in 2010 and \$45.9 million in 2009, and our cash used in operating activities was \$80.5 million in 2011, \$72.0 million in 2010 and \$32.4 million in 2009.
+As of December 31, 2011, we had an accumulated deficit of \$282.0 million.
 These losses and negative cash flow from operations have had a material adverse effect on our stockholders' equity and working capital.
-Further, despite the revenues from Sumavel DosePro, we expect our losses to continue for at least the next several years as a result of the cost of the sales and marketing expense associated with Sumavel DosePro and the increasing development expenses in connection with our ongoing Phase 3 clinical trials for ZX002.
-In addition, if we obtain regulatory approval for

-ZX002 or any of our other product candidates, we expect to incur significant sales, marketing and manufacturing expenses as well as continued development expenses.
+Further, despite the revenues from Sumavel DosePro, we expect our losses to continue for at least the next several years as a result of the expenses incurred in connection with our regulatory filings for Zohydro, any additional required clinical testing for Zohydro, the initiation of clinical development for Relday and the cost of the sales and marketing expense associated with Sumavel DosePro.
+In addition, if we obtain regulatory approval for Zohydro or any of our other product candidates, we expect to incur significant sales, marketing and manufacturing expenses as well as continued development expenses.
 As a result, we are and will remain dependent upon external sources of financing to finance our business and the development and commercialization of our approved product and product candidates.
 We cannot assure you that debt or equity financing will be available to us in amounts, at times or on terms that will be acceptable to us, or at all.
 Any shortfall in our cash resources could require that we delay or abandon certain development and commercialization activities and could otherwise have a material adverse effect on our business, results of operations, financial condition and prospects.